MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-print-esr-invoices.md

 ---
     title: How to Print ESR Invoices
-    description: You can print an Einzahlungsschein mit Referenznummer (ESR) payment slip in several ways.
+    description: Learn how to print an Einzahlungsschein mit Referenznummer (ESR) payment slip in several ways.

     documentationcenter: ''
     author: SorenGP